Coloring d-Embeddable k-Uniform Hypergraphs: Embeddability

-A \emph{piecewise linear embedding} of \(H\) into \(\RR^d\) is a homeomorphism \(\psi:\phi(H)\to\RR^d\) such that there exists a subdivision \(K\) of \(\phi(H)\) (seen as a geometric simplicial complex) such that \(\psi\) is affine on all elements of \(K\).
-We say \(H\) to be \emph{ piecewise linearly \(d\)-embeddable} if there exists an embedding of \(H\) into \(\RR^d\) and we denote by \(\embHP{d}{k}\) the set of all piecewise linearly \(d\)-embeddable \(k\)-uniform hypergraphs. \end{defi}
+We say $H$ is \emph{piecewise linearly embeddable} if there exists $\psi:\phi(H)\to\RR^d$ such that $\psi$ is a homeomorphism from $\phi(H)$ onto its image and there exists a (locally finite) subdivision $K$ of $\phi(H)$ (seen as a geometric simplicial complex) such that $\psi$ is affine on all elements of $K$.
+We call $\psi$ a \emph{piecewise linear embedding} of $H$ into $\RR^d$ and we denote by $\embHP{d}{k}$ the set of all piecewise linearly $d$-embeddable $k$-uniform hypergraphs. \end{defi}